devbali/desktop-tokima-sitelen-emoji/README.md

 ## MacOS
 - Download this repository as a zip (and extract)
 - Double click the `default.inputplugin` script in the MacOSX folder to make it run (You might have to give it some permissions in order to do so)
-- There should be a "Sitelen Emoji" Keyboard in your list of installed keyboards
+- There should be a "Toki Ma Sitelen Emoji" Keyboard in your list of installed keyboards
 - To use it, switch to that keyboard and type, and switch back to your regular keyboard when needed

 ## Linux